-- Get explicit consent of each subscriber on your list and don’t buy mailing lists.
+- Get the explicit consent of each subscriber on your list and don’t buy mailing lists.

-- If there’s a breach in user data, inform your subscribers about it within 72 hours since you became aware of it.
+- If there’s a breach in user data, inform your subscribers about it within 72 hours of becoming aware of it.

-- Collect only those data which you indeed need for your marketing campaigns and be ready to justify it.
+- Collect only data that you need for your marketing campaigns and be prepared to justify it.